Online Shopping Scams To Watch Out For

 Fake Gift Scam

-Another scam whose prevalence has spiked with the increase in online shopping is the fake gift scam, which involves a purchase that never arrives.
+Another type of scam on the rise with the increase in online shopping is the fake gift scam, which involves a purchase that never arrives.

-In this case, someone is impersonating a business and should be reported to the Federal Trade Commission at reportfraud.ftc.gov.
+In this kind of scam, someone is impersonating a business and should be reported to the Federal Trade Commission at reportfraud.ftc.gov.

-Follow these tips to keep your shopping free of scams:
+Follow these tips to help avoid scams when shopping online:

-• Never allow a stranger access to your device and accounts.
+- Never allow a stranger to access your device or accounts.

-• If contacted by an alleged representative of Amazon or another large company about an issue with your account, hang up and check your account to see if a problem is actually present.
+- If contacted by an alleged representative of Amazon or another large company about an issue with your account, hang up, head to the company’s website directly, and login to your account to see if a problem is actually present.

-• Always keep the privacy and spam settings on your computer and mobile devices at their strongest settings.
+- Always keep the privacy and spam settings on your computer and mobile devices turned to their strongest available settings.

-• If you have an issue with an ordered item, contact the retailer directly through their site and not through a pop-up ad appearing to represent them.
-Likewise, it’s a good idea not to click through to “support links” that are posted on troubleshooting forums, as they may not be to legitimate service sites.
+- If you have an issue with an ordered item, contact the retailer directly through their site and not through a pop-up ad appearing to represent them.
+Also, do not click any “support links” that are posted on troubleshooting forums, as they may take you to illegitimate service sites.

-• Only purchase items from reputable sellers.
-When shopping on a new site, look for a physical address, a customer service number, and copy free of spelling errors and typos.
+- Only purchase items from reputable sellers.
+When shopping on a new site, look for a physical address, a customer service number, and copy that is free of spelling errors and typos.